 How to use millet

 One of my favorite ways to use millet is as a substitute for rice in grain bowls.
 You can also add a tablespoon or 2 to your favorite salad recipe.
-I love adding it to a strawberry spinach salad as it adds interest and additional health benefits.
+I love adding it to a strawberry spinach salad as it adds interest and benefits.

 It can also be added to soups and casseroles as well.